tumarkin/vandelay/README.md

-**Features**
+**Benefits**

-* Easily create multiple tables from a single file containing the results from estimating several specifications.
+* Easily create multiple tables from files containing the results from estimating several specifications.
 * Eliminate the need to re-run your estimation should you decide to reformat your tables.
 * Save time when revising your results with automated table generation.

+**Features**

+* Join different files of estimation results as necessary.
 * Reorder rows and columns as needed.
 * Combine coefficients should your software package decide to give a coefficient different names in different specifications.
 * Scale and format coefficients on the fly.